joeshull/what_the_fish_betta/README.md

 #### Resizing
 Once grayscaled, the images were resized to a fixed image size (33x33px).
 Creating a fixed image size keeps the pixel space consistent at 1089 total pixels.

-The image size was picked by visually testing smallest picture size that my human eye could accurately identify a "fish" or "non-fish".
+I picked the image size by visually testing smallest picture size at which my human eye could accurately identify a "fish" or "non-fish".

 Fish Image Processing      |  Non-fish Image Processing